How To Diagnose And Treat Internal Parasites In Fish

 If you do in fact encounter a case of internal parasites it is of utmost importance that you act swiftly!
 Separating the fish in question early enough can completely prevent the spread of parasites to other fish in your aquarium.

-Separating unhealthy fish also reduces the likelihood of parasites from burrowing into substrate or affixing themselves to the decorations and plants inside your tank.
-This is where the quarantine tank we discussed above comes in to play.
+Separating unhealthy fish also reduces the likelihood of parasites from burrowing into the substrate or affixing themselves to the decorations and plants inside your tank.
+This is where the quarantine tank we discussed above comes into play.

 This is to allow different territory zones for your fish, an especially important consideration with cichlids and other aggressive fish.
 It is important to note that many medications will stain silicone seals and decorations in a tank too, so removing fish to a different tank to treat them can serve to prevent ugly discoloration in your tank.

-This quarantine tank should ideally already be cycled, however if you are setting one up in an emergency you will likely not have the time to establish a cycled tank.
-In this event you may simply add some seeded filter media to the filter of your hospital tank and regularly preform water changes until a cycle is achieved.
+This quarantine tank should ideally already be cycled, however, if you are setting one up in an emergency you will likely not have the time to establish a cycled tank.
+In this event, you may simply add some seeded filter media to the filter of your hospital tank and regularly perform water changes until a cycle is achieved.

 Once the sick fish is isolated you can begin medicating the food or water with the appropriate medications (we will talk about them shortly!) and monitoring the fish to look for signs of improvement.